terminusdb/terminusdb-blog/_posts/2020-09-24-graph-databases-terminusdb-vs-neo4j.md

 Classes can be subclasses of other classes, which means that they inherit all the parent’s definitions (much like inheritance in object-oriented programming).

-the type of data that the property points to.
-The range can either be a simple datatype literal (e.g. an integer or string) or it can be a class.
+The type of data that the property points to can either be a simple datatype literal (e.g. an integer or string) or it can be a class.

 ## Query language